2005 Roger Federer tennis season: Grass court season

 Federer began the grass swing with his usual warm-up tournament in Halle, Germany, where he was the two-time defending champion.
-After surviving a difficult first round against the Swede Robin Soderling, Federer swept past three Germans to reach the final.
+After surviving a difficult first round against the Swede Robin Söderling, Federer swept past three Germans to reach the final.
 In the final he took revenge on the Australian Open champion Marat Safin, defeating the Russian 6–4, 6–7(6), 6–4.

 Federer entered Wimbledon as the overwhelming favorite with a 29-match winning streak on grass which spanned back to 2003.
 Federer glided into the semifinals where he faced world number 2 and former Wimbledon champion Lleyton Hewitt.
 Although they were the top two players in the world, the special grass seedings of Wimbledon elevated Andy Roddick as the second seed over Hewitt.
 This created the strange and rare circumstance of the world's top 2 players meeting before a tournament final.
 Federer defeated Hewitt in straight sets and advanced to the final where Andy Roddick awaited a rematch of the previous year's final.
-For a third consecutive year Federer defeated Roddick at the All-England Club and notched his third consecutive Wimbledon crown with a clear 6–2, 7–6(2), 6–4 victory.
+For a third consecutive year Federer defeated Roddick at the All-England Club and notched his third consecutive Wimbledon crown with a clear 6–2, 7–6(2), 6–4 victory in less than 2 hours.
+Remarkably Federer only dropped one set during the entire championship.
 This marked Federer's fifth Grand Slam championship and remarkably his first of the season.
 He also became only the third man in the Open Era to win three consecutive Wimbledon Championships along with Björn Borg (1976–78) and Pete Sampras (1993–95 and 1997–99).